siobhanlgorman/80s-Mixtape-Quiz/README.md

 ![alt-text](documentation/jshint_result.png)

-The only issue is "one unused variable" which refers to the variable `questions` which is declared in the separate quiz questions JavaScript file.
+The only issue is "one undefined variable" which refers to the variable `questions` which is declared in the separate quiz questions JavaScript file.

 * Chrome Developer Tools was used in responsiveness design and extensively in debugging javascript functions.